Taking action in an Emergency Response

 The depiction and use of boundaries, geographic names and related data shown on this map are not warranted to be error free nor do they necessarily imply official endorsement or acceptance by HI.

-The organisation campaigns for these people to be included in overall aid provision, and contributes to organising emergency relief through integrated, adapted projects:
+Our organisation campaigns for these people to be included in overall aid provision, and contributes to organising emergency relief through integrated, adapted projects:

 • Psychosocial and psychological support (individual and community): implementation of activities to reduce the psychological distress of at-risk people or victims though targeted individual interviews, peer-to-peer discussion groups, activities to further social cohesion, distribution of protection kits etc.